codeninja55/codeninja55.github.io/_posts/2018-12-27-part-1-building-a-deep-learning-pc.md

 $ touch jetbrains-toolbox.sh
 $ nano jetbrains-toolbox.sh
 ```
-* Create a shell script as believe using any editor.
+* Create a shell script as below using any editor.
 * In this example, I have used the `nano` editor and then copied from below and used _Ctrl + Alt + V_ to paste.

 #### `jetbrains-toolbox.sh`